swissclubto/swissclubto.github.io/_pages/inmemoriam.md

   collection: inmemoriam
 ---

-Please {% include email.html addr="benjamin.wuethrich@swissclubtoronto.ca"
+Please {% include email.html addr="webmaster@swissclubtoronto.ca" text="reach
-text="reach out to us" %} if you'd like for us to post an obituary for a member of the Swiss community in Toronto.
+out to us" %} if you'd like for us to post an obituary for a member of the Swiss community in Toronto.